 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, June 25, 2009.

-Asha Bangalore (Nothern Trust): Jobless claims - temporary setback or reversal
+Asha Bangalore (Nothern Trust): Jobless claims - temporary setback or reversal of improvement?

 "Initial jobless claims rose 15,000 to 627,000 during the week ended June 19.
 The initial claims estimate of last week was revised to 612,000 from the prior count of 608,000.
 Continuing claims, which lag initial jobless claims by one week, advanced to 6.738 million from 6.709 million.
 The insured unemployment rate held steady at 5.0%.